 What is the proper role of religion in government?
 What relationship does religion have to morality?
 How can God allow the innocent to suffer?
 This course examines these and other provocative questions with the aid and materials drawn from a variety of religions, practices, and perspectives.

-Full course description for Philosophy, Spirituality, and Religion
+Full course description for Philosophy, Spirituality, and Religious Diversity

 This introductory course examines the two central concerns of practical philosophy: wisdom and justice.
 In contrast to theoretical philosophy which addresses the nature of reality and being, practical philosophy addresses the pursuit of wisdom and justice in personal, professional, and civic affairs.
 Students will have the opportunity to examine their own lives and goals from a variety of viewpoints in consideration of practical understanding and avenues for action in relation to local communities and regional or national concerns.
 Particular topics will include personal ethics, civic duties, relations between law and morality, racial and social justice, professional ethics, environmental ethics, practical reason, and philosophical counseling.